anhnguyendepocen/stat289-f18/_notes/class01-introduction.md

 - **Special approval:** If you have special approval forms for extra time on exams or any other circumstances I should know about, please speak with me as early as possible so that we can best accommodate your needs.
+- **Collaboration:** You are always allowed to collaborate on Tutorial notebooks, though you should physically type out all of your own solutions unless I have given you instructions otherwise.
+For projects, I expect you to work on your own with no external assistance unless the instructions indicate that the project is to be worked on in groups.
+Groups will be established or assigned ahead of time in class.
 - **Late work:** You are expected to submit all work on-time.
-Late reports will be accepted after the due date with a full letter grade deduction for each 24 hour period it is late (rounded up).
+Late work will be accepted after the due date with a point deduction for each day late (rounded up for each 24-hour period).
 - **Attendance:** You are expected to both attend and participate in most class meetings.
 If you must be absent due to illness or other pressing need, please let me know by email as soon as possible.
 A habit of arriving